core-wg/oscore/draft-ietf-core-object-security.md

    * If decryption succeeds, update the Recipient Replay Window, as described in {{sequence-numbers}}.

-7. Add decrypted options and payload to the unprotected request, processing the E options as described in ({{coap-headers-and-options}}).
+7. Add decrypted options and payload to the decrypted request, processing the E options as described in ({{coap-headers-and-options}}).
 The Object-Security option is removed.

-8. The unprotected CoAP request is processed according to {{RFC7252}}
+8. The decrypted CoAP request is processed according to {{RFC7252}}

 ## Protecting the Response

-Given an unprotected response, the server SHALL perform the following steps to create a protected response:
+Given a CoAP response, the server SHALL perform the following steps to create an OSCOAP response:

 1. Retrieve the Sender Context in the Security Context used to verify the request.